Elliott R. Corbett: Liberty Ships

 Elliott Corbett was one of those behind raising the funds for the building of Liberty ships, among them SS.
 Henry W. Corbett (launched 29 March 1943), SS William S. Ladd (13 September 1943), SS Henry Failing (7 April 1943) and SS Abbot L. Mills (18 October 1943) built by the Oregon Shipbuilding Corporation.

 Clubs

 Life membership in: the Arlington Club (past President), The University Club, the Multnomah Athletic Club (all in Portland) and the Harvard Club (New York). and the Deschutes Fishing Club, Oregon.

-Alta.
-S. Corbett (wife)
+Alta Smith Corbett (wife)

 Elliott Corbett and Alta Rittenhouse Smith married in Portland on September 1, 1909.
 She was born 10 June 1886 in Portland, Oregon, and died 9 September 1976 in Portland, aged 90.
 She was the daughter of Albert T. Smith (1833-1913) and Laura Rittenhouse (1852-1928) who moved to Portland in 1870.
 They built the first house in Portland Heights at what is now SW Carter Lane and Vista Avenue and gave Portland Heights its name (after their house The Heights).